keatura/my-ordinary-vault-md/TTRPG/D&D/Narnash/Notes (Makara).md

 - on the back of the throne, there are mirrors stacked on top of each other that look like wings
 - Olivia doesnt want to take a short rest :(
 - This is Good News, Olivia.
 We can Finally Be Bees
+- one of the Goons goes to take a book off one of the shelves, gets instantly crushed and splattered by a giant stone pillar that falls from the ceiling
+- theres 5 pressure plates in total around the room
+	- one in each corner, and one in front of the throne
 -